nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/platform_library.md

 # Platform Library

 ## Overview

-Device platform library example is device specific example which shares the general build system mechanism for example creation and configuration.
+Device platform library examples are device specific example which share the general build system mechanism for example creation and configuration.
 They are all located in examples_int repo folder.

 Take MIMXRT1176 as an example, the cmd to run is like: